Srinathsri22/TinkerTechLabs-Intern/README.md

             display.setCursor(0,line);
             i--;

-            //line 32 indicates the end of 4th line which is the end of the current page. if(line == 32)
+            //line 64 indicates the end of 8th line which is the end of the current page.
+For 128x32 display 32 line number can be used. if(line == 64)
             {
                 //Delay between two successive pages
                 delay(500);